Rosehip syrup: benefits, harm, application

 - Thrombophlebitis.

-- Bowel obstruction.
+- Intestinal obstruction.

-- Psoriasis and other serious skin conditions.
+- Psoriasis and other serious skin diseases.

 - Children under 2 years of age.

-- Pregnancy and lactation.
+- Pregnancy and lactation period.

-Useful properties of rosehip syrup
+Beneficial properties of rosehip syrup

-Helps to restore orgasm faster after colds diseases, fractures, surgery.
-Helps get out of depression and cope with moral exhaustion...
+Helps restore orgasm faster after colds diseases, fractures, surgery.
+Helps to get out of depression and cope with moral exhaustion.
 Improves cellular metabolism and thins the blood, which is a good prevention of heart attack.

 - children from 2 to 4 years old - half a teaspoon 2-3 times a day;

-- children from 4 to 6 years old can already take a whole teaspoon 2-3 times a day;
+- children from 4 to 6 years old can take a whole teaspoon 2-3 times a day;

 - children 7-12 years old drink the drug 1 dessert spoon 2-3 times a day;